SalmanHabeeb/Stroke-predictor/README.md

 # Stroke-predictor

 ## Background
 Stroke is one of the leading causes of death.
 In 2011, stroke was the 2nd leading cause of death, accounting for 6.2 million deaths worldwide(11% of total deaths).
-Some risk factors for stroke has been identified as hypertension, age, etc..
+Major risk factors of stroke have been identified as hypertension, age, previous occurance of heart disease and others.
+Nevertheless, chances of occurance of a stroke are hard to determine even now.

-To develop further insights on the chances of a stroke, neural networks seem to me as the best bet.
-Deep learning models predict an event by attaching some probability to the event.
-This probability gives the chance of occurance of a stroke in our case.
-In this project we use deep learning model to predict chances of a person getting the stroke.
+However, deep learning models offer a promising approach on computing these chances.
+To predict the occurance of an event, deep learning models compute the probability that the event will occur.
+This probability gives the chance of occurance of that event.
+In this project, I use deep learning model to predict chances of a person getting the stroke.
 The model is deployed on a Streamlit app for the same purpose.

 ## Disclaimer
 The app and the model used in this project are for educational purposes only and are not intended to provide medical advice.
 For any medical issues consult a doctor.